snovakovic/fast-sort/README.md

 ### Things to know

+When using custom compares as e.g [Intl.Collator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Collator) it's up to you to ensure those features are available in all the platforms you intend to support.
+(In above example you can check browser compatibility for Intl.Collator)

 ```javascript
   // Sorting values that are not sortable will return same value back
   sort(null).asc(); // => null